rebeccachan13/TotallySecureMathApp/README.md

 - Protects sensitive information from unauthorized access and breaches
 - Ensures compliance with data protection regulations and standards
 - Enhance user trust and confidence in the application's security

+**Improper Authentication:**

+- Ensures that only authorized users have access to the program, safeguarding user data and resources.
+- Ensures that the application works as intended without being hijacked for nefarious reasons.
+- Improves overall application security by lowering the risk of successful assaults.

 **Code Injection:**